kinode-dao/kinode-book/src/networking_protocol.md

 "username": "squid",
 "networking_key": "6077987c998066ed7dea3e30555add0523482475c705fb92c0c8e78307b8e62c",
 "ws_routing": null,
-"allowed_routers": ["loach"]
+"allowed_routers": ["loach", ...]
 ```

+*Note: the TLD of the username is not included in the onchain data, as it is set by the registry contract that issues the username.*

-Nodes with onchain network information will be referred to as public nodes, and ones without will be referred to as private nodes.
+Nodes with onchain network information will be referred to as direct nodes, and ones without will be referred to as indirect nodes.

-If a node is private, it must initiate a connection with at least one of its allowed routers in order to begin networking.
+If a node is indirect, it must initiate a connection with at least one of its allowed routers in order to begin networking.
-Until such a connection is established, the private node is offline.
+Until such a connection is established, the indirect node is offline.
-In practice, a private node that wants reliable access to the network should (1) have many routers listed onchain and (2) connect to as many of them as possible on startup.
+In practice, an indirect node that wants reliable access to the network should (1) have many routers listed onchain and (2) connect to as many of them as possible on startup.

 ### 3. Handshake